 The commonly known Beefsteak is considered to be the Big Daddy of tomatoes because of its large size, making these veggies perfect for making sandwiches.
 This type usually does not mature until well into the growing season, however.

-Given the proper climatic conditions, you can grow tomatoes nearly anywhere.
+You may be wondering how to take care of tomato plants.
+The good news is that given the proper climatic conditions, you can grow tomatoes nearly anywhere.
 The soil should consist of organic matter, usually in the form of compost, with sufficient amounts of fertilizer and moisture.
-When growing tomatoes, you should start early since most take awhile to mature.
-If you are unfamiliar with growing tomatoes from seeds, you may want to consider purchasing the plants themselves, many of which are widely available at most garden centers and nurseries.
+When growing tomatoes, you should start early since most take a while to mature.
+If you are unfamiliar with growing tomatoes from seeds, you may want to consider purchasing the plants themselves; many of which are widely available at most garden centers and nurseries.

 The seeds normally take six to eight weeks of growing and must be hardened off before they are transplanted into the garden.
-They can be started in a window box or small flats and then transplanted into small pots, paper cups with adequate drainage holes, or other containers once seedlings have become sturdy enough.
+They can be started in a window box or in small flats and then transplanted into small pots, paper cups with adequate drainage holes, or other containers once the seedlings have become sturdy enough.
 Thin the seedlings as needed and pinch the tops to create stronger, stockier plants.
 Planting distances for tomatoes generally depend on the variety.
-These can also be found on the seed packets or refer to planting guidelines for your area.
+These can also be found on the seed packets or by referring to the planting guidelines for your area.

-Tomatoes don’t thrive in cool conditions; tomatoes require an average temperature of 65 F. (18 C.) or higher to ripen.
-Therefore, be sure to wait until any threat of frost is past before setting your plants in the garden.
+Tomatoes don't thrive in cool conditions; they require an average temperature of 65 F. (18 C.) or higher to ripen.
+Therefore, be sure to wait until any threat of frost has passed before setting your plants in the garden.
 Tomatoes require areas with full sun and should have adequate protection from strong winds as well.
 To help tomato seedlings become sturdier, you can lay them on their sides and cover them with soil.
 Leave the tops exposed; after a couple days, the tops will straighten and begin to grow upright.